Position

 How much does a Camera Operator make?

-Camera operators play a key role in the film and television industry.
-They capture and frame scenes using cameras.
+A Camera Operator plays a key role in capturing the visual elements of a film, television show, or commercial.
 This job requires a keen eye for detail and a steady hand.
-The average yearly salary for a camera operator is around $54,896.
-This can vary based on experience and location.
+The average yearly salary for a Camera Operator is around $56,271.
+This figure can vary based on experience, location, and the type of production.

 View Camera Operator jobs nearby